 The Canterbury Diet describes a range of expectations and provision for ordained and lay ministers, such as supervision, leadership and management, conflict resolution.
-The Canterbury Diet is well established for clergy and is being extended and developed to include licensed lay ministers such as Readers.
+The Canterbury Diet is well established for clergy and is being extended and developed to include licensed lay ministers such as Readers (see 3.3 above for more details).